Skip to Content

 Vulvar cancer care

-Getting pelvic exams greatly improves the chances of detecting vulvar cancer early.
-One of the types of cancer we treat most, it often gets misdiagnosed until the tumor on your vulva grows large enough to identify.
+Pelvic exams greatly improve the chances of detecting vulvar cancer early.
+As one of the types of cancer we treat most, vulvar cancer is often misdiagnosed until the tumor on your vulva grows large enough to identify.
 Types of vulvar cancer include squamous cell carcinomas, adenocarcinoma, melanoma, sarcoma and basal cell carcinoma.

 Surgical procedures we perform to treat this cancer include a wide local excision and a radical vulvectomy.
 Radiation therapy and chemotherapy are additional treatment options.